-Patrick White is a senior at Spencer High School and the son of Chuck White and Kathy Glatz, of Spencer.
-He serves as president of his FFA chapter.
+Patrick White is a senior at Spencer High School and the son of Chuck White and Kathy Glantz, of Spencer.
+He is president of his FFA chapter.

 1.)
 Why FFA?: